JustSift/ReSift/docs/tutorial/resift-rentals.md

 }
 ```

-Now you shall see clicking on the 'more' button will trigger the fetch for the next 10 movies.
+Now clicking on the ‘more’ button will trigger the fetch for the next 10 movies.

-But, try scroll left now, you're see that every time the app fetches the next 10 movies, the current 10 movies will be replaced, and the user can't get the previously fetch movies back!
+But, try scroll left now, you’ll find that every time the app fetches the next 10 movies, the current 10 movies will be replaced, and the user can’t get the previously fetch movies back!

 ![where is my stuff gif](https://media.giphy.com/media/l4FGk9V8Re8b3gNVu/giphy.gif)

-That's because the state of the fetch instance has been replaced by the new fetch.
+That’s because the state of the fetch instance has been replaced by the new fetch.

 How should we solve this?

 ### 3. Merge Fetch States

 ReSift conveniently built a `merge` function that will update instead of replacing the current state of a fetch instance with the new data.
-When the user clicks the 'more' button, we should dispatch a request for the next page and then merge the new results with the existing result.
+When the user clicks the ‘more’ button, we should dispatch a request for the next page and then merge the new results with the existing result.

-Let's modify our movies fetch factory to add in the merge.
+Let’s modify our movies fetch factory by adding in `merge`.

-Between `displayName` and `make` block, we'll add in a block `share`.
-The `share` object has one required param `namespace`.
-Defining a namespace will allow updates that happen under one fetch instance to update the fetch state in another fetch instance that shares the same namespace.
+First, let’s add the `share` block between `displayName` and `make` blocks.
+The `share` block has one required param: `namespace`.
+Defining a namespace will allow updates that happen under one fetch instance to update the fetch state all fetch instances that share the same namespace.

-The `share` object takes an optional object called `merge`.
-It's useful when the newest state needs to be merge with previous state instead of replacing it.
-This is exactly what we need.
+The `share` block takes an optional object called `merge`.
+By default, ReSift replaces old state with new state.
+The optional `merge` object is needed when the newest state needs to be merged with previous state instead of replacing it.
+This is exactly what we need, and we can define how we want the states to be merged in the `merge` object.
+In our case, we want the newly fetched movies to be added on to the movie results list, while having the newest paginationMeta to take over and become the current paginationMeta state.

 ```js
 // /fetches/makeGetMovies.js